A beautiful berry tart, easy to make but with an impressive and dramatic appearance.

 In France and Switzerland and Scandinavia, I’ve stood, slavering, outside patisserie windows, hoping the calories would stay behind the thick glass.
 They did but I could not.
-From creations of butter and cream and fruit and nuts, all so perfectly formed by expert hands, came irresistible calls for slow, savored consumption.
+From those European creations of butter and cream and fruit and nuts, all so perfectly formed by expert hands, came irresistible calls for slow, savored consumption.

-This elegant, summer-fresh tart will unleash your inner pastry chef.
+This elegant, summer-fresh tart will unleash your inner European pastry chef.
 It cries out for creative flair in the choice and arrangement of fruit, in the selection of liqueurs and jams.

 This is a tart you may swooooon over.
 Is it a cheesecake?
 Sort of.
 Is it a tart?
 You bet.
 But is it delicious?
 Yes, ma’am!
 It’s an easy, elegant dessert, one which I’m willing to bet you’ll make again and again.